shoully/Safragt-Privacy-Policy/Privacy-Policy_v1.1.md

 # Safragt Game Privacy Policy

+Version: 1.1
+Date: September 10, 2024

-I, Ihab Shoully, developed this game "Safargt" as an ad-supported app.
+I, Ihab Ahmed, developed this game "Safargt" in Arabic "صفرجت" as an ad-supported app.
 This service is provided at no cost and is intended for use as is.

 This page is used to inform you of my policies regarding the collection, use, and disclosure of personal information if anyone decides to use my service.